Jvk1166z/kingpin/README.md

 This is a WIP, there currently is no leaderboard to speak of.
 And there may never be one.
 This is simply a placeholder section.

 Basically this is currently up to wether or not I'm willing to actually set up a system for it.
 As I'm sure it'd be my responsability, as nobody else would want to deal with it.
 And I'm pretty fuckin' lazy...

+&nbsp;
+&nbsp;
+&nbsp;

+## Footnotes

+This is just a project for fun.
+If you have any questions or concerns **PLEASE CONTACT US!**.
+Here are some people you can contact if you've got any issues or questions for us.
+This list is in the direct order of involvement with the project, so please start from the top and work your way down.
+Here's the list, these are Discord usernames by the way if you didn't already guess:

+1. Jvk1166z#8008: This is my project, so by default I'm obviously in charge of keeping it from going to shit.
+Please contact me first if you have any questions, as I'll be able to best help you with that.
+If you have any **concerns** about this project, plesae contact me and #2 simultaneously, both of us need to know.
+1. Uncle#420: Owner of the server.
+Contact him **immediately** if there are any **concerns**.
+I've worked directly with him for the construction of this operation, so he'll probably know the answers to any other questions you have.
+But always check with me first for those, as not to waste his time.

+That's the two of us who are directly involved with this project at a core level.
+Here are the contacts of other admins of the server, if for some reason we cant be reached immediately.
+They wont know much in detail about the project itself, but if you urgently need to contact us with a **concern**, get in touch with one of them, and they'll help you get it to the right people.
+Here's the list:

+2. Larry Lesbiano#1632: He's not core to the construction of the operation.
+But he's been around for more of it than any of the other admins.
+So he should be your first contact if you cant get Uncle or I.
+2. ExLegendaryHero#4167
+2. Salival01#1984
+2. Threeninesix#9372
+2. Zdonick#5261
+2. nani#1549
+2. Nac#4753
+2. d0ngus#5299

+All of this information is available in the text channel #oblivion_access as well, should you want to view it there.

+If you're wondering what is defined as a **concern** here it is:

+* A **concern** is anything involving the operation itself as a whole.
+This can be simply asking if something you're considering doing is okay with us.
+But more importantly, if you're a building owner or someone of authority, and you want us to stop.
+Or you want to report someone for being a piece of shit.
+We need to know immediately, so we can take action.
+Though we will ask you to provide some proof of authority, or in the case of reporting someone of unsavory behavior, proof.